Nordland: Government

 A county (fylke) is the chief local administrative area in Norway.
-The whole country is divided into 11 counties.
+The whole country is divided into 15 counties (from 2024).
 A county is also an election area, with popular votes taking place every 4 years.
 In Nordland, the government of the county is the Nordland County Municipality.
 It includes 45 members who are elected to form a county council (Fylkesting).
 Heading the Fylkesting is the county mayor (fylkesordførar).
-Since 2020, the Nordland County Municipality has been led by Kari Anne Bøkestad Andreassen, the county mayor.
+Since October 2023, the Nordland County Municipality has been led by Eivind Holst, the county mayor.
+The County Municipality elects a County Cabinet, which is the executive body of Nordland County Council.
+Since October 2023 Svein Øien Eggesvik is head of the County Cabinet.

 The county also has a County Governor (fylkesmann) who is the representative of the King and Government of Norway.
 Tom Cato Karlsen is the current County Governor of Nordland.

-The municipalities in Nordland are divided among several district courts (tingrett): Alstahaug District Court, Brønnøy District Court, Lofoten District Court, Ofoten District Court, Rana District Court, Salten District Court, and Vesterålen District Court.
-All of these courts are subordinate to the Hålogaland Court of Appeal district based in Tromsø.
+The municipalities in Nordland are divided among several district courts (tingrett): Midtre Hålogaland District Court, Helgeland District Court, and Salten og Lofoten District Court.
+These courts are subordinate to the Hålogaland Court of Appeal district based in Tromsø.

 Coat of arms

 The coat of arms was granted on 15 January 1965.
-It shows a black nordlandsbåt on a gold background.
-The boat is the traditional boat of Nordland.
-This boat was widely used for fishing in the region in old times, now they are still used for recreation.
-The black colour symbolises the tar that was used on the boats.
+The official blazon is "Or, a boat with mast sable" (På gull bunn en svart båt med mast og råseil).
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is a black nordlandsbåt (Nordland boat).
+The boat is the traditional boat of Nordland which was widely used for fishing in the region in old times, now they are still used for recreation.
+The black colour symbolizes the tar that was used on the boats.
 The golden background refers to the sun.
+The municipal flag has the same design as the coat of arms.